 S14.
 The air outside of the core of a Rankine-combined-vortex (RCV) model of a tornado is moving around the tornado axis.
 Yet the flow is said to be irrotational in this region.
 Namely, at any point outside the core, the flow has no vorticity.
 Why is that?
-Hint: consider aspects of a flow that can contribute to relative vorticity (see the Global Circulation chapter), and compare to characteristics of the RCV.
+Hint: consider aspects of a flow that can contribute to relative vorticity (see the General Circulation chapter), and compare to characteristics of the RCV.
 S15.
-Is there an upper limit to the tangential speed of tornadoes?
-If so, what is it, and why?
-Discuss the dynamics that would be involved.
+What is the max tangential speed that a tornado could possibly have?
+What natural forces in the atmosphere could create such winds?